paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 >Unless otherwise stated, all paths are relative to the roles directory.

-Role                    | Description                 | Customization Options
+Role                    | Description                 | Available Options
 :---------------------- | :-------------------------- | :----------------------
 _locales_ | A set of parameters that defines the user's language, region and any special variant preferences.
 The role takes an existing locale file located at `locale/files` - customized or not (e.g. `ak_GH`, `en_GH`, `en_US`, `de_NL`) and sets it as the default locale for your system. | `en_GH` and `Africa/Accra` are the default locales provided.
 Replace them with your own if your language and timezone are different.
 _essentials_ | Provides the most basic libraries that are globally required by most packages. | Packages can be added or removed from the list.
+Also with GNOME 3 PPA added nautilus is automatically
 |<br />|
 _apache-maven_ | A software project management and comprehension tool.
 _atom_ | A free and open-source text and source code editor.